shophumm/humm-nz-magento2/InstallReadme.txt

 2 - Unzip it then copy all of folders into the `MAGENTO_DIR/app/code/Humm/HummPaymentGateway` directory on your webserver.

 >  If the `code/Humm/HummPaymentGateway` folder doesn't exist, then create it manually.

 3 - Run `MAGENTO_DIR/bin/magento setup:upgrade` to enable **humm**.

    You should see `Module 'Humm_HummPaymentGateway'` in the output of the command.

 >  Depending on your tech stack, you might have to use the <code>php</code> prefix (`php MAGENTO_DIR/bin/magento setup:upgrade`) when running the various <code>magento</code> commands.

-4 bin/magento module:enable Humm_HummPaymentGateway
+4 - Run bin/magento module:enable Humm_HummPaymentGateway

 5 - Flush Magento's Cache: **Settings** -> **Cache Management** -> **Flush Magento Cache**.